maxFullmer/MARIMBA/README.md

   b) rtp_send.sh
   c) Transmit.sh
 4) DAQ_Sampler

+I'll do my best to go as in depth as possible but I do have to assume some level of knowlege about the hardware in use.
+Consult datasheets and the internet to fill in the blanks.

 1) The rc.local script is the last thing executed before recieving login shell access.
 We can leverage this to auto-execute scripts we stash there as the Pi boots.
 Here we have added 3 programs to launch in order.